Feat-FeAR/logSpace/content/docs/setups/hugo.md

 this way:
 * Save your __JS__ scripts as `.js` files and put them in the `./static/js` subfolder (e.g., `./static/js/popUp_test.js`).
-* Now you need to find a file that is included in every page of your final HTML.
-Typical choices are `header.html`, `footer.html`, or something similar, but in any case their exact location depends on the particular theme you are using.
+* Now you need a file that is going to be included in each page of the final HTML.
+Typical choices are `header.html`, `footer.html`, or similar _partial templates_ you can find in `./themes/<theme_name>/layouts/partials` subfolder (even if their exact location may depend on the particular theme you are using).
 * Once located, copy this file to _your_ `./layouts/partials` folder, in order to override the content of the original.
 ```sh